kenjyco/chloop/README.rst

               instance, or be a defined method on a GetCharLoop sub-class
             - the function bound to `:command` should accept `*args` only
         - '-' to receive an input line from user (a note)
+        - '?' to show the class docstring(s) and the startup message

     .:: docstrings ::.
     Print/return the docstrings of methods defined on this class